mjftw/pluma-automation/docs/style-guide.md

 As a general guide to write good Python, that works well and is easy to maintain, this works pretty well!

 ## PEP8 Style Guide
-When writing code for the Lab, we try to follow Python's [PEP8](https://www.python.org/dev/peps/pep-0008/) wherever possible.
+When writing code for Pluma, we try to follow Python's [PEP8](https://www.python.org/dev/peps/pep-0008/) wherever possible.
 The is the de facto community accepted style guide for all new Python code.
 Follow it and you're bound to end up with reasonably well styled code.

 What PEP8 does tell you: